Your pregnancy symptoms in week 17

 Free prescriptions and NHS dental care

-If you haven't yet applied for your maternity exemption certificate - which you can use to get free NHS dental treatment and free prescriptions - ask your doctor or midwife about it.
+Talk to your GP or midwife if you haven't applied for your maternity exemption certificate yet.
+This entitles you to get free NHS dental treatment and free prescriptions.